afrxx09/1dv408-Projekt/README.md

 The LayoutView also has the power to add "partials", independent html templates, to the layout as well ass dynamically adding required CSS and javascript files.
 CSS and javascript can be added on "application"-level and "controller"-level, in other words, one can create CSS that runs on the entire application as well as smaller more specific ones in just local parts of the application.

+####Installation
+Set up a webserver or a webhost with PHP-server and (preferably) MySQL.
+Download framework and put in a web-accessable folder of you choosing, normaly the "www"-folder.
+Go through the minimal "_example_config.php" and update settings if desired.
+It's recommended to setup correct database options. rename the "_example_config.php" to "config.php" or copy it and name the copy "config.php".
+Now just set up routes, add controllers, views and models and get to work!

 ####Routing
 The framework uses .htaccess to re-write paths into more SEO-friendly ones.
 This is also how to navigate throug applications.
 Instead of accessing php-files and rendering them with paths like: